Icon-Newsletter-smaller

 • Final samples of your principal receipts or invoices

-Note: The BIR may require additional requirements, such as Barangay Clearance, Special Power of Attorney (SPA), or franchise documents, depending on your circumstances.
-Get in touch with the agency for the final list of requirements for the filing of your Form 1901.
+Note: The BIR may require additional requirements, such as barangay clearance, Special Power of Attorney (SPA), or franchise documents, depending on your circumstances.
+Get in touch with the agency for the final list of requirements for filing Form 1901.

 Once you’ve collated all the necessary documents, complete the registration process with the following steps:

-1. Head to the Revenue District Office (RDO) and submit the BIR Forms 1901 and 1906 together with the rest of the documents.
+1. Head to a Revenue District Office (RDO) and submit the requirements.

-2. Pay the Annual Registration Fee at your RDO’s accredited bank.
-The teller will issue the proof of payment that you’ll present to the RDO.
+2. Pay the Annual Registration Fee at an accredited bank.
+The teller will issue the proof of payment you’ll present to the RDO.

 3. Pay the Documentary Stamp Tax and Certification Fee.